DhirajRouniyar/DhirajRouniyar/README.md

 -⚡ I hold experience in geometric and AI based perception and navigation of AMRs, self-driving cars.

--🌱 I recently graduated with MS in Robotics Engineering at WPI, Massachusetts, USA.
+-🌱 I recently graduated with MS in Robotics Engineering from WPI, Massachusetts, USA.

 -🔭 I’m doing my research on developing perception algorithms for cluttered environment.